 Learning for Sustainability is a core component of all NextGen: HN qualifications.

-LfS is an approach that helps learners question, analyse and think critically while working with others.
-Embedding LfS in NextGen: HN qualifications will help to prepare learners for the increasing demand for green skills, jobs, and careers, as Scotland transitions to a net-zero economy.
+LfS is an approach that helps learners to question, analyse and think critically while working with others.
+Embedding LfS in NextGen: HN qualifications will help to prepare learners for the increasing demand for skills, jobs, and careers, as Scotland transitions to a greener and net-zero economy.

 The expectation is that all NextGen: HN learners will exit their studies with: